-Policy EV3: Re-use of Buildings in the Green Belt and Countryside Strategic Objectives SO1, SO3, SO5, SO6, SO11, SO12, SO13.
-The re-use of buildin where: gs in the Green Belt and countryside will be supported a) The buildings are bulk and general in keeping with its surroundings by reason of their form, design structurally sound of a permanent and substantial construction, are d and are capable of re-use without major alterations, construction, other than limited extension c) The conversion w building itself orks would not be detrimental to the character of the and character of ially greater impact than the present use on the openness the Green Belt and Countryside.
-Within the Green Belt nust not conflict with the purposes of including land in it farm buildings els e would not result in an unacceptable proliferation of new sewhere on the site, or inappropriate outside storage of achinery and/or vehicles , , , use is not a building which has been built for agricultural or the last 10 years
+Policy EV3: Re-use of Buildings in the Green Belt and Countryside

+Strategic Objectives | SO1, SO3, SO5, SO6, SO11, SO12, SO13.

+- 1. The re-use of buildings in the Green Belt and countryside will be supported where: - a) The buildings are in keeping with its surroundings by reason of their form, bulk and general design - b) The buildings are of a permanent and substantial construction, are structurally sound\ and are capable of re-use without major alterations, adaptations or reconstruction, other than limited extension - c) The conversion works would not be detrimental to the character of the building itself - d) There is no materially greater impact than the present use on the openness and character of the Green Belt and Countryside.
+Within the Green Belt such proposals must not conflict with the purposes of including land in it - e) The proposed use would not result in an unacceptable proliferation of new farm buildings elsewhere on the site, or inappropriate outside storage of any materials, machinery and/or vehicles - f) The proposed re-use is not a building which has been built for agricultural or equine use within the last 10 years